Warren Lewis: Military service

 On 10 September 1913, Warren Lewis began studying privately with William T. Kirkpatrick for four months in preparation for the entrance examination of the Royal Military College, Sandhurst.
 He finished 22nd of 201 candidates, winning him a prize cadetship, with which he entered the college on 4 February 1914.
 This gave him a reduction in the fees payable for his attendance.
 He passed out of the Royal Military College, after only nine months of training due to wartime need; the normal course of study was 18 months to two years.
-On 1 October 1914, he was commissioned as a second lieutenant in the Royal Army Service Corps after only nine months of training.
+On 1 October 1914, he was commissioned as a second lieutenant in the Royal Army Service Corps.

 He was sent to France on 4 November 1914 to serve with the 4th Company 7th Divisional Train in the British Expeditionary Force.
 He was made a temporary captain on 24 September 1916.

-After the end of the First World War, Warren served in such postings as Belgium (1919), Aldershot (November 1919), Sierra Leone (9 March 1921 to 23 March 1922), Colchester (4 October 1922 to December 1925), Woolwich (January 1925 until April 1927), and China (two tours of duty, the first beginning on 11 April 1927 in Kowloon,in the British territory of Hong Kong, then later in Shanghai, and ending in April 1930; the second beginning on 9 October 1931 and ending on 14 December 1932).
+After the end of the First World War, Warren served in such postings as Belgium (1919), Aldershot (November 1919), Sierra Leone (9 March 1921 to 23 March 1922), Colchester (4 October 1922 to December 1925), Woolwich (January 1925 until April 1927), and China (two tours of duty, the first beginning on 11 April 1927 in the British colony of Hong Kong, then later in Shanghai, and ending in April 1930; the second beginning on 9 October 1931 and ending on 14 December 1932).
 He retired on 21 December 1932 with the rank of captain, after 18 years of active service.
 He was granted the temporary rank of major when recalled to active service on 4 September 1939.

 After World War II, he took up residence with his brother at a house named The Kilns at Headington, near Oxford, where he lived until the death of C. S. Lewis in November 1963.